AntoineSavage/pizzascript/README.md

 # ['list 0 "" ''a ['list] ['dict] ['fac 5] 'n]
 # notice how (fac 5) and n were not evaluated yet

-# when, instead, we quote the associated list literal:
+# when, instead, we unquote the associated list literal:
 (my_func ['list 0 "" ''a ['list] ['dict] ['fac 5] 'n])

 # then returns the literal, unquoted:
 # [0 "" 'a [] {} 120 123]
-# notice how (fac 5) and n were evaluated to 120 and 123, respectively
+# notice how (fac 5) and n were evaluated here to 120 and 123, respectively
 ```

-### Deep-quoting function arguments with `'deep_quoted`
+### Deep-quoting function arguments with `'deep_quote`

 Deep-quoting function arguments is similar to simply quoting them, except for one main difference